 Parameter Variable Value

-QZS inductance $L{ABC}$ 30 μH
+QZS inductance L{ABC} 30 μH

-QZS capacitance $C{ABC}$ 10 μF
+QZS capacitance C{ABC} 10 μF

-In the experimental investigations, emphasis was placed on measurable, practical effects of the converter's operation.
-Therefore, the step response of the voltage control system ( $u{OZS}$ ) and the motor's performance during voltage sag were examined.
-The first experimental study involved testing the operation of the voltage controller $u{QZS}$ (Fig. 14).
+The first experimental study involved testing the operation of the voltage controller u{QZS} (Fig. 14).
 In this study, the reference voltage was stepwise changed from 22.5 V to 37 V. Measurements were conducted at a frequency of 20 kHz using ADC converters embedded in the microcontroller.
-The result presented in Figure 14 is the average of 20 trials, where each resulting sample shown in the figure is the arithmetic mean of 20 synchronized samples relative to the step change of the reference value.
-This result enables the assessment of the repeatability of the entire control system's operation.
+The result presented in Fig. 14 is the average of 20 trials, where each resulting sample shown in the figure is the arithmetic mean of 20 synchronized samples relative to the step change of the reference value.
+This result enables the assessment of the repeatability of the operation of an entire control system.
 For the presented data, the variance was 0.54 V, which corresponds to 1.5% of the voltage value after the step change.
-Additionally, it can be observed from the figure that the control system completed its operation in less than 1 ms. The visible oscillations are characteristic of the system's response.
+Additionally, it can be observed from the figure that the control system completed its operation in less than 1 ms. The visible oscillations are characteristic of the system response.

-Fig.14.
+Fig. 14.
 Step response of the $u{QZS,d}$ voltage regulation system when the reference voltage changes from 22.5 V to 37 V

-In the second experimental study, the operation of the QZSDMC and DMC converters during a voltage sag was examined.
+In the second experimental study, the operation of the QZS-DMC and DMC converters during a voltage sag was examined.
 The study involved linearly reducing the grid voltage and determining at what voltage amplitude the PMSM motor would start to decelerate.
 During the tests, both systems operated in a closed-loop speed control configuration.
 Figure 15 illustrates the operation of the PMSM motor during a voltage sag in the DMC system.
-The presented data indicate that a decrease in the supply voltage amplitude by just 0.5 V results in a decrease in the machine's rotational speed.
+The presented data indicate that a decrease in the supply voltage amplitude by just 0.5 V results in a decrease in the machine rotational speed.
 Initially, the difference is small; however, it can lead to errors in the operation of machines driven by such a servo motor.